Netherton Foundry copper tagine & spun iron 7 pint (4 litre) bowl for hob top cooking.

 Today our food grade tin applied to a cleaned and flux coated pan by hand by skilled craftsmen.

-What’s special about OUR cast iron casserole bowls ?
+What’s special about OUR spun iron casserole bowls ?

-Serious cooks and professional chefs love the way that cast iron cookware heats evenly and give great cooking performance.
+Serious cooks and professional chefs love the way that spun iron cookware heats evenly and give great cooking performance.

 The more you use your casserole bowl the better it gets as the seasoned patina develops.